MYTHS ABOUT THE MIDDLE AGES

 There was once a female Pope called Pope Joan

-However the first mention of a female Pope was 200 years after she is supposed to have reigned.
+This is almost certainly a myth.
+According to the story a female Pope reigned for more than 2 years from 855 to 858.
+(In reality, Leo IV reigned from 847 to 855 and Benedict III reigned from 855 to 888.
+There was a gap of only a few weeks between them).
+The first mention of a female Pope was 200 years after she was supposed to have reigned.
 If the story is true why did nobody write about it at the time?
 It would have caused a sensation throughout Europe so why did nobody mention it at the time?

 King John signed the Magna Carta

-No he did not!
-He sealed the Magna Carta by pressing a seal into hot wax but he did not sign it.
+John sealed the Magna Carta by pressing a seal into hot wax but he did not sign it.

-In the Middle Ages scholars spent hours debating how many angels could stand on the head of a pin
+In the Middle Ages, scholars spent hours debating how many angels could stand on the head of a pin

 This is quite untrue.
 Armour was heavy but certainly not that heavy.